tearust/t-rust/docs/_gitbook-dev-docs/020_tutorial/020_hello_world/021_local_build_and_unit_test/README.md

 ## Run sample-front-end

-First  from the code root `cd sample-front-end`, then run `npm install` to install dependencies.
+First  from the root of the code repo, `cd sample-front-end`.
 If your backend has different IP or port number other than the default localhost:8000, please edit the `.env.test` file to edit in your customized values:

 ````
 VUE_APP_LAYER2_URL=http://127.0.0.1:8000
 ````

 This address will be your backend service address.

+Run the following  to install dependencies:
+`npm install`
-Start the frontend local web server by running `npm start`
+Then start the frontend local web server by running:
+`npm start`

 If you can see the following: